CaptainJimmy/magicmirror-react/public/css/weathericons/README.md

 The icons are displayed by using an `i` element and adding the base class `wi` and then the icon class you want, such as `day-sunny`.
 This then looks like `<i class="wi wi-day-sunny"></i>`.

 To add a modifier, include the class you want after the icon name, which looks like `<i class="wi wi-day-sunny wi-flip-vertical"></i>`.
-You can flip, rotate, or add a fixed with.
+You can flip, rotate, or add a fixed width.
 See it all at [http://weathericons.io](http://weathericons.io).

 ## API Usage